Olena Stepaniv

-Olena Ivanivna Stepaniv (Оле́на Іванівна Степа́нів; 7 December 1892 – 11 July 1963; also Olena Iwaniwna Stepaniw and Olena Stepaniw-Dachkevitch) was an Austro-Hungarian and Ukrainian soldier, public figure and economist.
+Olena Ivanivna Stepaniv (Оле́на Іванівна Степа́нів; 7 December 1892 – 11 July 1963; also known as Olena Stepanivna, Olena Iwaniwna Stepaniw or Olena Stepaniw-Dashkevych) was an Austro-Hungarian and Ukrainian soldier, public figure and economist.
 She is popularly known as the first female officer in the Ukrainian army.

 Life

-Stepaniv was born in Vyshnivchyk, Austria-Hungary (now Lviv Raion, Lviv Oblast, Ukraine) in 1892.
+Early years

+Olena-Mariya Stepaniv was born on 7 December 1892 in Vyshnivchyk, Austria-Hungary (now Lviv Raion, Lviv Oblast, Ukraine) Olena's father Ivan Stepaniv served as the village priest, and his ancestors were said to have moved to the locality from Podillia fleeing religious persecution.
+Ivan was active in civic life of the Ukrainian community, promoting the creation of Prosvita reading halls and participating in the Sich, Sokil and Plast societies.
+Olena's mother Mariya-Mynodora descended from the noble Gineyt-Kuncewicz family.

+Olena's elder brother Ananiy was active in sports, and Olena followed his steps, joining a Plast scouting group led by Ivan Chmola.
+Together with several other girl activists such as Olha Basarab, Stefaniya Pashkevych and Mariyka Bachynska, Olena formed an all-female squad of the Plast and became its head.
 In 1912, she attended a meeting organised by Konstantyna Malytska for the "Women's Committee" in Lviv to prepare for war.
 Others at the meeting were Olena Zalizniak, Mariia Biletska and Olha Basarab.
 They recommended that the money raised from the "National Combat Fund" be used to fund the Ukrainian Sich Riflemen.